-Get BBC Sport News Alerts in the app
+Play video notifications in the BBC Sport app

 - Windows Phone (version does not include alerts)

-Can I personalise the alerts?
+BBC News will continue to send very select breaking news notifications relating to major sporting events, while the BBC Sport App will offer a wider range of sport notifications targeted at the more dedicated sports fan.

-Not currently.
-On selecting the alerts you will receive all the Sport News alerts we send, although that is something that we are exploring for the future along with the ability to set reminders for specific events of interest.
+Can I offer feedback?

-The alerts will cover a wide range of sports and topics - however they will only be sent if we are happy that they will be of interest to the majority of subscribers.
+The notifications will cover a wide range of sports and topics - however they will only be sent if we are happy that they will be of interest to the majority of subscribers.

 Please leave any feedback in the app or app store as we will review comments to help inform future developments.